farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 ##### Branch Margins Positivity Constraint Filler

-Set constraint on monitored element flows which has to respect positive margin compared to the maximum flow on the base case and after contingencies.
+Set constraints on monitored element flows which has to respect positive margin compared to the maximum flow on the basecase and after contingencies.

 ##### Branch Margins Variables Filler